CARG

 isaacman [at] princeton [dot] edu

-I am officially a first year PhD student at Princeton University despite having spent a year at Princeton already receiving my Master's of Electrical Engineering.
+I am officially a third year PhD student at Princeton University despite having spent a year at Princeton already receiving my Master's of Electrical Engineering.
 Though focusing on classwork in an effort to pass the upcoming General Exam, I have become interested in resource constrained mobile network architectures and hope to begin research as soon as possible.
 Looking at old preschool papers, I wanted to be a "Steam Shovel Driver" when I grew up but at this point, I suspect that was because Engineer is too hard to spell.

 manos